10 Ways to Stick to a Healthy Eating Plan

 6. Follow a Diet That Has Foods That YOU like and Contains All MacroNutrients

 This is important because if you'll force yourself to eat something you don't even like, you'll end up quitting very soon.

-There are hundreds of different types of "diets" floating on the internet today, and honestly who knows how much they are effective, and what effects they will put on our bodies long term.
+There are hundreds of different types of "diets" floating on the internet today.
+Honestly who knows what long term effect they put on our bodies.
 Most of the articles we read about them praise about the good effects.
 But what about the bad ones?
 Do these diets have any side-effects?

-An ideal food should be easily available and affordable.
-And this is why I suggest you go for the things that are locally available to you.
+Also, an ideal food should be easily available and affordable.
+This is why I suggest you go for the things that are locally available to you.

 This is the rule that I follow: if it's coming from the ground, it's healthy.

-If you were not previously eating healthy, go to the supermarket pick up some stuff that comes directly from the Earth; not processed, not packed.
+Go to the supermarket pick up some stuff that comes directly from the Earth; not processed, not packed but fresh.
 Prepare a simple dish (remember point number 2?) and enjoy the flavour.
 See whether you like it.
 Don't like it?
 No worries, there are plenty of healthy food out there to choose from.
-And believe me, there's something for everyone.
+And yes, there's something available for everyone.

 If you'll choose the things you like to eat your chances of sticking to healthy eating would be more.

 Starving yourself is the worst thing you can do to your body.
 It's plain cruel in my opinion.